Advertising is straightforward. You pay money, the media company publishes or broadcasts your message. You control your message and its presentation.

 We look at the press release mechanics elsewhere.

-Publicity involves enticing the media to write or broadcast information about your company, product or services because you have something new, important, exciting or otherwise interesting to say.
+Publicity involves enticing the media to write or broadcast information about your company, product or services.
+Do it because you have something new, exciting or interesting to say.

 The best way to do this is to call a journalist and tell them, quickly and concisely, just what your story is and why it may interest their readers.
 Like everything else in business, this is about forming the right relationships.